 The St. Francis (PA) Red Flash came into the game having won four of their last five games.
-Despite their 73-68 victory over St. Francis last month, Robert Morris Colonials head coach Andy Toole told ESPN 970 after the game that he knew his team would be in for a fight, "Yeah, this is conference basketball in February."
+Despite their 73-68 victory over St. Francis last month, Andy Toole, head coach of the Robert Morris Colonials, told ESPN 970 after the game that he knew his team would be in for a fight, "Yeah, this is conference basketball in February."

 Robert Morris never trailed in the game, but SFU kept it close.
 RMU opened the game on a 12-5 run, led by two straight makes from beyond the arc by junior guard/forward Lucky Jones to open the game.
 Back-to-back triples by the Red Flash brought them within one point of the Colonials less than a minute later.

 Neither team was able to create any separation over the rest of the first half.
 Senior guard Karvel Anderson drilled a triple with under a minute left in the half, which gave Robert Morris a six-point advantage.
-However, a layup by guard Greg Brown of St. Francis with just nine seconds left sent both teams to the locker rooms, 33-29 RMU.
+However, a layup by guard Greg Brown of St. Francis with just nine seconds left, cut the RMU lead to four as both teams to the locker rooms, 33-29.

 Anderson had 15 points in the first half; no other player for the Colonials had more than six.